ypolosov/jam-boilerplate/readme.md

 Now you can use these commands:

-`grunt --base="../" watch` - watch for changes in css and js files.
-Auto-invokes jshint for js, styletto for css.

 `h5bp --base="../"` - lint, csslint, styletto
 `h5bp --base="../" watch` - same as above but watch task